hashchange/backbone.select/readme.md

 The `deselect` method supports the following options: [`silent`][select.me-silent], [`label`][custom-labels].

+The method returns the model, and allows chaining.

 #### model.toggleSelected( [options] )

 Toggles the selection state between selected and deselected.
 Calls either the `select` or `deselect` method, which does the actual work.